OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

  - If coding a country with a contested government or multiple ruling parties, we follow the guidance to code the dominant tendency, and record the policies of the more formalised government, or the one which governs the larger proportion of the population
  - Besides the guidance for C8, we do not code non-COVID policies for other indicators, such as those resulting from civil war or natural disasters.

  ## Interpretation guide changelog
+- 14 June 2021: V1.9 replaced 'federal government' with 'national government' in C8 detail about subnational data, and added guidance on LFT to H2
 - 24 May 2021: V1.8 added in new guidance for non-COVID policies to General
 - 5 May 2021: V1.7 added in new guidance for C8, C4, H7, H8, and General
 - 15 March 2021: V1.6 added H8 guidance